Big Ed. The Ranger Who Led His Crew In and Made Sure They Came Out.

 He Didn't Ask.
 He Moved.

-Pulaski knew the country.
-He knew there was an abandoned mine nearby; the Nicholson tunnel.
 He gave his horse to an ex-Texas Ranger who was limping from rheumatism and led the crew on foot through burning timber.
+He directed each man to grasp the shoulder of the man in front so they could stay together through the smoke.
 Trees were exploding into flame around them.
-One man went down on the trail.
 A black bear ran alongside the group, the fire pushing it in the same direction as the men.

 The fire closed in.
 Timbers near the entrance began to smolder.
 Smoke filled the shaft.
 Men started to panic.
 Some tried to leave.